Travel Money Guide: Prague

 Using a credit card

-A travel friendly credit card gives you a cost effective way to make purchases outside the UK.
-Look for a card which waives the fee for currency conversion when you transact in Czech koruna.
-These accounts also offer handy features for travellers such as providing complimentary travel insurance when you charge the cost of your return travel ticket to your card and you’re protected by the card scheme (Visa/Mastercard/American Express) anti-fraud guarantees (debit cards and travel cards are also covered), which should allay any fears about card fraud in the Czech Republic.
+These accounts also offer handy features for travellers such as providing complimentary travel insurance when you charge the cost of your return travel ticket to your card, and you’re also protected by the card scheme (Visa/Mastercard/American Express) anti-fraud guarantees (debit cards and travel cards are also covered), which should allay any fears about card fraud in Prague.

 - Tip: Avoid using your credit card to withdraw cash if possible.
-This will be considered a cash advance and will cost you a fee and will be charged with high interest immediately.
+This will be considered a cash advance, will cost you a fee and will be charged with high interest immediately.
 Instead, leave your debit or prepaid travel card for withdrawals.

 Using a travel prepaid card

-Traveller’s cheques can be cashed at banks and exchange offices in Prague and the Czech Republic.
-Although these products are not a popular way to carry funds to another country any more, traveller’s cheques are still in use.
+Traveller’s cheques can be cashed at banks and exchange offices in Prague.
+Although these products are not a popular way to carry funds to another country any more, they are are still in use in the city.
 When you cash your cheques, you’ll pay a commission.
 Exchange offices (up to 10%) charge a higher commission than banks (2%).

 - Tip: You can cash American Express traveller’s cheques for no commission at the American Express exchange office in Wenceslas Square, Prague.